 The best way to explore Isla Cozumel is by rental car, scooter, or ATV.
 We rented a brand new Jeep from Scuba Tony Dive Shop.

-If you go by scooter, more locally known as moped, exercise extra caution.
-Check everything before taking it from the rental shop and do not be anxious to have it replaced should you find something questionable about it.
+Exercise extra caution if you go by scooter, more locally known as a moped.
+Check everything before taking it from the rental shop, and do not be anxious to have it replaced should you find something questionable about it.

 Also, do not skimp on insurance when renting a moped.
 And when you drive, be sure to wear your helmet and follow road rules.

-If you have a rented vehicle, it is way easier for you to go from one destination to another.
-However, if you decide to opt out of renting, many Cozumel activities and tourist spots are a short walk from each other.
+If you have a rented vehicle, it is easier for you to go from one destination to another.
+However, if you opt-out of renting, many Cozumel activities and tourist spots are a short walk from each other.

 There are also taxis available on the island.
-Fares are standardized so you are far likely to encounter bargaining drivers.
+Fares are standardized, so you are far more likely to encounter bargaining drivers.

 The same taxis and their drivers can be rented out for a day’s tour.